Faizanahmedsy/kitty-kit/README.md

 lib: Contains all the helper functions and the static data used in the project
 services: Contains all the Api Call functions and endpoints
 type: Contains all the action types used in the project

+# Data in the website

+All the code snippets are in lib/database